nglaeser/gtm-ss/README.md

 ## [Packet](./packet)
 *[Girls Talk Math Camp 2021](http://gtm.math.umd.edu/virtualcamp2021.html) at UMD*

+A (potentially outdated) version of the packet can also be found on the UMD Girls Talk Math GitHub [here](https://github.com/girlstalkmath-umd/secret-sharing).
+If I make any edits, they will show up in this repo before the other link (if they show up there at all).

 ## [Spring Activity](./spring)
 *[Girls Talk Math Spring Event](spring/presentation/GTMSpring2021Program.pdf) held on May 22, 2021.*